formsandflows/PACo/Canvas components/PACo_CommandBarMenu_A.md

 The table must contain 8 items.

+The authorization table used for the command bar must also be used for the command bar menu.

 ### cmp_Menu
-A command bar menu item (command) has the following properties:
+An command bar menu item (command) has the following properties:

 | Property | Description |
 | :--- | :--- |